CrossGuard: Safeguarding MLLMs against Joint-Modal Implicit Malicious Attacks: Experiments

 \subsection{Ablation Study on ImpForge-Augmented Training}

-From the main results in Table~\ref{t1}, we observe that CrossGuard achieves comprehensive improvements in security across diverse malicious scenarios, with particularly notable gains against implicit malicious attacks.
-To further validate the specific contribution of ImpForge in strengthening defense, we conduct an ablation study by comparing CrossGuard fine-tuned with and without ImpForge-generated samples.
-As shown in Figure~\ref{f4}, the results indicate that fine-tuning on ImpForge-generated data consistently yields lower attack success rates across all malicious benchmarks than training without them.
-The effect is most pronounced on the implicit malicious benchmark SIUO, where fine-tuning without ImpForge leaves a significant vulnerability (60.33\% ASR), while incorporating ImpForge-generated samples reduces the ASR to only 5.39\%.
-These findings demonstrate that our proposed ImpForge can produce high-quality implicit multimodal malicious samples, thereby enhancing guardrail capabilities in defending against both implicit and explicit threats while maintaining high utility.
+Table~\ref{t1} shows that CrossGuard consistently improves security performance across various challenging scenarios.
+Notably, it demonstrates high effectiveness against joint-modal implicit attacks, a category of threats that typically bypasses standard defense mechanisms.
+To isolate the specific impact of the ImpForge, we conducted an ablation study as shown in Figure~\ref{f4}.
+The results indicate that incorporating training data generated by ImpForge consistently reduces the Attack Success Rates (ASR) across all benchmarks.
+This improvement is most significant on the implicit malicious benchmark (i.e., SIUO), where the ASR drops from 60.33\% to 5.39\%.
+This substantial reduction validates that ImpForge generates diverse adversarial samples that address the data scarcity in implicit threat modeling.
+Consequently, CrossGuard strengthens the model’s robustness against both implicit and explicit threats while maintaining utility.